Health Psychology Degree and Schooling Guide – Becoming a Health Psychologist [2026]

 Health psychologists that work in government settings, in academia, or for large health care organizations can expect to make more than the national average.
 Health psychologists that work independently, either as a consultant or in a clinical private practice will make the highest salary, possibly even well above the $130,000 per year mark.

-A health psychologist generally works in the following environments:
+Health psychologists generally work in the following environments:

 • Hospitals